We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

-Zoho Assist’s support plans start at just $8 per month and include features such as remote printing and custom branding.
+Zoho Assist’s support plans include features such as remote printing and custom branding.
 They’re great for people such as support technicians and IT managers.
-More advanced features can also be accessed, with higher-end plans costing $13 and $21 per month.
+More advanced features can also be accessed, with higher-end plans.

 Zoho Assist is protected by some of the best security integrations we’ve seen, which means it’s a great choice for those working with sensitive data.